How to watch Riverdale season 5 summer premiere online and without cable

 How to watch Riverdale season 5 in the US

-American fans can watch Riverdale season 5 episode 11, the summer premiere, on Wednesday, August 11 at 8 p.m.
+American fans can watch Riverdale season 5 episode 11, the summer premiere, today (Wednesday, August 11) at 8 p.m.
 ET on The CW, if you get the network with your TV package or with one of the best TV antennas.

 If you've already cut the cord, you can watch Riverdale 511 online via several live TV streaming services, including Fubo TV, Hulu With Live TV, YouTube TV and AT&T TV.